handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 ##C4H Asthma Diary Ehrscape Technical tasks
-This document describes the series of Ehrscape API calls required for the Asthma Diary app.

-This document assumes a base level of understanding of the Ehrscape API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).
+This document describes the series of Ehrscape API calls required for the Asthma Diary app and assumes a base level of understanding of the Ehrscape API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).

+The steps covered are...

+  A. Retrieve an Ehrscape Session token
+  B. Retrieve Patient's subjectId from the demographics service, based on NHS Number
+  C. Retrieve Patient's ehrId from Ehrscape, based on their subjectId
+  D. Retrieve list of Patient's recent Asthma Diary Entry compositions
+  E. Retrieve a single Asthma Diary Encounter composition
+  F. Retrieve detailed list of recent Asthma Diary Entries for charting purposes
+	G. Persist a new Asthma Diary Encounter Composition
+	H. Other API services
+	    1. Access the ALISS 'Local community resources' service
+			2. Access the NHS Choices Patient advice service - HTML
+			3. Access the NHS Choices Patient advice service - XML

 ###A. Retrieve an Ehrscape session token